Mrmayman/rash-old/README.md

+# Update
+This project is abandoned, old and outdated.
+I am rewriting the whole thing with a cleaner design, and will publish it once ready.

-# Rash
+# Rash (old version)
 A fast Scratch interpreter written in rust.
+This is the old legacy version.

+The new version will release soon.

 # Setup and usage
 Until this is stable for proper use, you have to compile it from source.